pydantic/pydantic/docs/index.rst

-As with field validators, root validators can be ``pre=True`` in which case they're called before field validation occurs with the raw input data, or ``pre=False`` (the default) in which case they're called after field validation with the values of valid fields.
+As with field validators, root validators can be ``pre=True`` in which case they're called before field validation occurs with the raw input data, or ``pre=False`` (the default) in which case they're called after field validation.

-Field validation will not occur if "pre" root validators raise an error; as with field validators, post root validators will always be called but the ``values`` argument will be a dict containing only the values which passed field validation.
+Field validation will not occur if "pre" root validators raise an error.
+As with field validators, "post" (e.g. non ``pre``) root validators will be called even if field validation fails; the ``values`` argument will be a dict containing the values which passed field validation and field defaults where applicable.

 Dataclass Validators
 ~~~~~~~~~~~~~~~~~~~~